 Family law mediation provides a level of control over the outcome that is not possible once the case goes to trial and is generally a quicker way to resolve a divorce.

-Attorney Natalie F. Baird, Esq., is experienced in mediation and as a Board Certified family law attorney, brings a knowledge which assists the parties in creating a custom agreement.
+Attorney Natalie Baird-King, Esq., is experienced in mediation and as a Board Certified family law attorney, brings a knowledge which assists the parties in creating a custom agreement.

 Mediation is a confidential process that gives parties who disagree on issues in their family law case help in reaching an agreement by a neutral and impartial person trained in problem solving.